 For UK students who develop difficulties with living costs while they are studying with LPMAM they may choose to apply for assistance from our ‘Access to Learning’ funds.
-Information regarding this is available through the Deputy Principle’s Office.
+Information regarding this is available through the Vice-President’s Office.

 For EU and international students who encounter extreme financial hardship during the academic year, LPMAM may be able to consider making funds available.
-Again, requests concerning this possibility must be directed to the Deputy Principle’s Office post-enrolment.
+Again, requests concerning this possibility must be directed to the Vice-President’s Office post-enrolment.

 For Postgraduate and all International Students